jupyterhub/binderhub/CONTRIBUTING.md

    eval $(minikube docker-env)
    ```

-  This command sets up docker to use the same docker daemon as your minikube
+  This command sets up `docker` to use the same Docker daemon as your minikube
   cluster does.
 This means images you build are directly available to the
   cluster.
 Note: when you no longer wish to use the minikube host, you can
   undo this change by running: